 It’s fairly hilly, with an ascent and descent of 4150 metres, but considered a fairly reasonable trail for walkers of all abilities.
 It is certainly less challenging than some of the other long-distance walks in the UK.

-The stretch of walk from Cheesefoot Head follows a path through woods, which provided some nice shade and a quick tree-climbing stop.
+The stretch of walk from Cheesefoot Head follows a woodland path, which provided good shade and a quick tree-climbing stop.
 Eventually the path comes out into more fields and we surprisingly found ourselves at the Juniper Leisure Tank Driving Centre.
 We’d been here for a tank-driving experience a couple of years ago.

 We stopped here for lunch, though it probably wasn’t the most scenic part we’d seen so far.
 However, it was here that Thomas spotted a cool bees’ nest, so this lifted our spirits.